ejayguo/NYU-ML-2021-Spring/README.md

 ## [Step 1]
 Download and install Miniconda
 Please go to the Anaconda website.
-Download and install the latest Miniconda version
+Download and install the latest Miniconda version.

 ## [Step 2]